chrisarg0/Go-Dutch/README.md

 - overriding the standard clear button with my own image
 - adding a comma when a number exceeds 3 characters
 - setting a default tip value that is not the the 0 index of the segmented control
-- begrudgingly had some trouble formatting the LaunchImage
+- begrudgingly had some trouble formatting the Launch Image

 Walkthrough of all user stories: